agilbert1412/StardewArchipelago/Documentation/Contributing/Examples/Moviesanity - Mod.md

 ![image](https://i.imgur.com/A4jI14f.png)

-This field for NPCs is assigned when the movie starts, but for the player, it is assigned at the **end** of the `RequestEndMovie` method, that we patched with a prefix earlier.
+This field for NPCs is assigned when the movie starts, but for the player, it is assigned at the **end** of the `RequestEndMovie` method, that I patched with a prefix earlier.

-So we need to patch it with a postfix this time, which is a patch that runs **after** the original method.
+So I need to patch it with a postfix this time, which is a patch that runs **after** the original method.

 ![image](https://i.imgur.com/7vL0MMn.png)